Control System

 | VVFL | Values-aligned AND reality-tested | Validated against outcomes | Progress that compounds AND serves |

-Validated — the setpoint is tested against reality, not just believed.
+Validated — the setpoint is tested against reality, not assumed.
 Predictions that get scored.
 Hypotheses that get measured.
 Not faith — evidence.

 Virtuous — the setpoint serves beyond self.
 Goodwill that compounds.
 Standards that lift quality for everyone.
 Not extraction — contribution.